intel/MultiArchUefiPkg/README.md

 are additional improvements that rely on additional new Unicorn APIs being made available.

-If you build with UPSTREAM_UC=YES, you will get a version of UCX86EmulatorPkg that does not rely on the existence of these additional APIs.
-Such a build could be interesting as part of upstreaming efforts for the UEFI port of Project Unicorn.
-Building with UPSTREAM_UC=YES does *not* exclude changes without an API impact.
+If you build with NO_NATIVE_THUNKS=YES, a simpler but higher overhead mechanism of thunking to native code is used, relying on uc_emu_start exits on fetch protection faults. uc_set_native_thunks may be somewhat experimental, so this option is useful to help debug any unexpected behavior seen.

 If you build with ON_PRIVATE_STACK=YES, X86EmulatorDxe will use a dedicated native stack for handling x64 emulation.
 This has some runtime overhead and